 Inconsistent sleep habits

 Sudden, frequent health problems, ranging from headaches and colds to mental health illnesses like depression and anxiety

 Feeling like you should isolate yourself from others

 Like the various signs of burnout, there are a variety of burnout causes.
 In general, each cause leads to a central tipping point: when work-related stress or pressure becomes too much or goes on for too long.
 This leads to burnout.

 In particular, you may be at risk of burnout if you have:

-And burnout doesn't just happen at work.
-You can get burnout in all areas of life—not just job burnout.
+And burnout doesn't just happen at work—you can get burnout in all areas of life.
 In fact, new parents and caregivers often report experiencing burnout.
 Although this article is focused on workplace burnout, some of the strategies listed below help to mitigate burnout in your personal life, too.Read: Overcoming burnout in a distributed world

 Tracking workload is one thing, but make sure you’re also meeting with your team regularly and asking them how they’re doing.
 There may be instances where a task is taking them longer than expected, or they’re struggling with things in their personal life which is making them less productive.